 In case you tend to scratch your skin, you should apply a few drops of lemon essential oil directly.
 Ensure that you follow this step 3 to 4 times a day.

 10. Coconut Oil

-Coconut oil could be chosen for preventing the growth of virus and an essential oil for plantar warts.
-Soon after you have heated the oil slightly, you must apply the oil on the wart and scrub the area gently.
-Remember to carry out the steps few times in a day.
+Coconut oil can prevent the growth of plantar warts.
+Soon after you have heated the oil slightly, apply the oil to the wart and scrub the area gently.
+Remember to carry out the steps a few times a day.

 11. Thyme Oil

 Thyme oil is an effective plantar wart remedy because it’s a rich source of monoterpenes, which can cure warts.